Witch Hazel Care

 Common witch hazel is a deciduous small tree or large shrub reaching up to thirty feet tall and twenty-five feet wide.
 The crooked spreading branches form an irregular, rounded open crown.
 The medium green leaves turn yellow in fall.
 Its fragrant yellow flowers open in fall, and may come to full bloom while the leaves are still on the plant or after they have fallen.
 Witch hazel is grown as a specimen or shrub border plant for its beautiful fall color and fragrant blooms.
-It is hardy in zones 3-8.
+It is hardy in USDA Zones 3-8.

 Witch hazel is native to eastern North America from Canada’s maritime provinces to northern Florida, west to southeastern Minnesota and eastern Texas.
 It is absent from the highest elevations in the Appalachians.
 It often grows as an understory tree along forest streams.